vicjwang/edx-platform/docs/en_us/course_authors/source/discussion_guidance_moderators.rst

  - If not, suggest to the students that they check their work.

- - If so, contact course staff, and notify the thread that the error has been
+ - If so, contact course staff, and notify the thread that the error has been reported.

 * Use language that does not assign blame or discourage users from the platform.